steveatkin/books/instructions.md

 		http://idreambooks.com/api
 		http://www.alchemyapi.com

-9. Add a Stage from the "Build & Deploy" tab with a Build job type using the maven builder.
+9. If you want to build the application in IBM DevOps Services, then add a Stage from the "Build & Deploy" tab with a Build job type using the maven builder.
 Use the default archive directory of target.
+Otherwise build the application from your command line:

+		mvn package

-10. Add a Stage from the "Build & Deploy" tab wih a Deploy job type.
+10. If you want to deploy the application from IBM DevOps services, then add a Stage from the "Build & Deploy" tab wih a Deploy job type.
 Fill in the fields for your Bluemix organization, space, and application name.

-11. Edit the deploy script and fill in your credentials for the New York Times, iDreamBooks, and IBM AlchemyAPI services and names that you have used for the Watson MT, Globalization, and Insights for Twitter services.
+11. If you are deploying the application from IBM DevOps services, then Edit the deploy script and fill in your credentials for the New York Times, iDreamBooks, and IBM AlchemyAPI services and names that you have used for the Watson MT, Globalization, and Insights for Twitter services.
+If you are deploying directly from your command line then you will need to substitute the name of the application in place of the ${CF_APP} environment variable.

 		cf push "${CF_APP}" -p BookClub-1.0-SNAPSHOT.war -m 768M --no-start
 		cf bind-service "${CF_APP}" "Watson Machine Translation service name"